OuterHavenLLC/App/README.md

 * The Artist Dashboard is now integrated into the Shop.
 * We've entirely re-built and consolidated the Revenue and Payroll system.
 Bi-weekly pay periods are now standard, and Artists may now add external gains and losses—such as refunds and shipping—to be accounted for.
 * The Checkout, Donation, and Paid Message Payment workflows are now streamlined and integrated with their parent content.
+* Members who make purchases of any kind obtain platform verification.

 ### Congressional Notes
 * Members of Congress may now contribute Congressional Notes to add context.